As an HOA community manager, part of your job includes handling CC&R violations. HOAs provide residents with many great...

 Providing these disclosures can get complicated, too – the law often requires the use of specific forms, formats, and even font size, so it’s important to read through the regulations thoroughly before preparing your report.

-It’s important for all HOAs to stay up-to-date with the newest laws and regulations that might impact their communities.
+It’s important for all California HOAs to stay up-to-date with the newest laws that might impact their communities.
 If your HOA is looking for an experienced HOA management company, APS Management can help.
 Browse our services or contact us to request a proposal today.